 Students graduating from qualified Tennessee high schools may receive lottery-funded awards if they achieve an ACT Score of 21, or a 3.0 unweighted grade point average.
-The scholarships are awarded to students who graduate in 2003 or later, who enroll in a timely manner and who attend a Tennessee institution of higher education.
+The scholarships are awarded to students who graduate in 2003 or later, who enroll in a timely manner, and who attend a Tennessee institution of higher education.
 This scholarship is renewable for up to four (4 years) if the student meets the yearly requirements set by the state of Tennessee.
 The FAFSA is required for this scholarship.
-See #2 under "How to Apply for Financial Aid" above for details.
+See #2 under "How to Apply for Financial Aid" for details (found on page 20).